tanishxmehta/neurix/README.md

 ### An offline note-taking application for Windows 10 and 11.

 Neurix stores your notes locally on your computer.
 It doesn't require an internet connection, cloud account, or external database.
-Notes are saved as Markdown files and can be edited or previewed directly inside the application.
+Notes are stored as Markdown files and can be edited or previewed directly within the application.

 <p align="center">
   <img src="Assets/dashboardapp.png" width="850">